natebarksdale/natebarksdale.github.io/src/content/blog/2023-05-18-polishing-the-mirror.md

 coordinates: [32.4279, 53.688]
 ---

-For the John Templeton Foundation, I wrote about the intriguing intersection of Sufism and psychological insight through the metaphor of the mirror.
+For the John Templeton Foundation, I wrote about the intersection of Sufism and psychological insight through the metaphor of the mirror.

 > The 13th-century Persian poet, Islamic scholar and Sufi mystic Jalal al-din Rumi returned time and again to the metaphor of the mirror.
 “A Friend is a mirror of clear water,” he wrote.
 “I see my gains in you, and my losses.”
 Elsewhere he said, “If you are irritated by every rub, how will your mirror be polished?”
 >